liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/02-workflow-designer-nodes.markdown

 Start and end nodes kick off the workflow processing and bring the asset to its final, approved state.
 Often you can use the default start and end nodes without modification.
-If you want to do some more processing (in the case of a start node), add an action to the node using the Settings tab, as described in the section on Actions above.
+If you want to do some more processing (in the case of a start node), add an action to the node using the Properties tab, as described in the section on Actions above.

 End nodes have a default action that sets the workflow status to Approved using